-The Childgrove Country Dancers have been bringing high-level callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010, Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016.
+The Childgrove Country Dancers have been bringing high-level callers to St Louis from the beginning - Joseph Pimentel in 2009, Joanna Reiner in 2010, Susan Kevra in 2011, Adina Gordon and Kathy Anderson in 2012, Bruce Hamilton and Gaye Fifer in 2013, Chrissy Davis-Camp in 2014, Brad Foster in 2015, and Sharon Green in 2016, Bruce Hamilton again in 2017, and Gene Murrow in 2018.
 We've also had some excellent musicians: guest artists Pamela Carson Stoll, Kendall Rogers, Jane Knoeck, Miranda Arana, Shanda MacDonald, Kathy Dagg, Patrice Pakiz, Karen Axelrod and Jonathan Jensen have joined local favorites Martha Edwards, Ben Schreiber, Lisa Gilbert, Billy Boyer, Aileen Murphy, Tim Hirzel, Justus Matthews and Kristin Graham to provide lively, beautiful music for dancing.

 First Mondays and Third Fridays at the Monday Club

-- First Mondays- "Plain and Fancy Dancing" Community-style dance at 7:00, more advanced "Fancy" dance at 8:30.
-The community dance features fun, easy dances.
-If you are new to English or just want a fun evening, this is for you!
-The "Fancy" dance features shorter walkthroughs, and, occasionally, more complex dances.
+- First Mondays- Now called "Learn to Dance English," formerly called "Plain and Fancy Dances," these dances feature Community-style dance at 7:00, more advanced dances at around 8:30.
+The community dances are fun, easy dances - if you are new to English or just want a fun evening, this is for you!
+The "Fancy" dance part of the evening features shorter walkthroughs, and, occasionally, more complex dances.
 If you are familiar with the terminology of English, this is for you!
 Sliding scale $5-10.

-- Third Fridays - regular dance - Workshop in the basics at 7:00pm, dancing to live music from 7:30-10:00pm.
-The regular dance generally starts out with simpler dances early in the evening, progressing to dances with more difficulty later on, depending on the experience level of the crowd.
-Sliding scale $7-10.
+- Third Fridays - regular dance - Dancing to live music from 7:00-9:30pm.
+The regular dance generally starts out with simpler dances early in the evening, progressing to dances with more difficulty later on, depending on the experience level of the crowd. $10.